turingschool/launch-curriculum/module2/preparation/Week5/ManyToManyWithAnORM.md

 Start by reviewing the Join Tables section of the [Data Relationships](/module2/lessons/Week2/DataRelationships) lesson.

-Then draw an entity relationship diagram (ERD) for the relationship between `pets` and `owners`.
+Then draw an entity relationship diagram (ERD) for the many-to-many relationship between `pets` and `owners`.
 Make sure to include the join table and label the table names, primary keys, and foreign keys.